 Beginning in FY2005 and continuing for FY2006, BOR has planned to assign a portion of site security costs to water users for repayment based on existing project cost allocations for operations and maintenance activities.
-However, conferees on the FY2005 appropriation noted concern over the plan and directed BOR to submit a report by May 1, 2005, on reimbursable and non-reimbursable security costs before implementation of the change, and stated that there should be no implementation of the change "until the Congress provides direct instruction to do so."
-The House Appropriations Committee for FY2006 has acknowledged the long-held practice of assigning annual O&M costs to project beneficiaries and has estimated the collection of \$10 million in site security reimbursement payments.
-It provided an additional \$40 million for site security, together with the \$10 million in expected collections equal the Administration's budget request for site security for FY2006.
-The Senate Appropriations Committee provided \$50 million for site security, but directed BOR to provide a report to the committee by May 2007 detailing planned reimbursable and non-reimbursable costs, and further directed the Commissioner not to begin the reimbursement process until Congress directs him to do so.
+The House Appropriations Committee for FY2006 acknowledged the long-held practice of assigning annual O&M costs to project beneficiaries and estimated the collection of \$10 million in site security reimbursement payments.
+It provided \$40 million for site security, which together with the \$10 million in expected collections equals the Administration's budget request.
+The Senate Appropriations Committee provided \$50 million for site security, but directed BOR to provide a report to the committee by May 2007 detailing planned reimbursable and nonreimbursable costs.
+The committee further directed the Commissioner not to begin the reimbursement process until Congress directs him to do so.